w3f/Grants-Program/applications/xNFT.md

 #### Project does not include:
 - This pallet does not let you create, mint or burn any NFT this just to send them to other chains by making use of the XCM functionality
+- This pallet will not be able to transfer any NFT that is not registered using the NFT pallet for Substrate(i.e NFT deployed as smart contracts).

 ### Ecosystem Fit